MathiazhaganMs/API_Framework/README.md

 This repo contains API automation framework for spotify app with python request and pytest

-To run this repo
+To install dependencies
-  Pip intsall -r requirement.txt
+  Pip intstall -r requirement.txt

+To run tests
-  Python3 -m pytest
+python3 -m pytest